 We are: "Musicians who want to jam with acoustic instruments, for fun."

 Share the music!
 It is helpful if members can bring xeroxed copies of songs for others- maybe about 4-6, so that people can share looking at the music.
-The level of musicianship usually is that there are enough who can pick up playing on songs they don't know.
+The level of musicianship usually is that there are enough who can pick up playing on songs they don't know- if they're not jazzy or too complicated.
 This is what jams are usually about- but for the purpose of sharing lyrics and including more of those who don't have such a musical level, it is certainly helpful to bring sheet music.

-This group is a very gifted, sensitive group of which I have been most proud to participate in for the past couple years.
+This has been a great group of music making folks of whom I have been most proud to lead and participate in for over a decade.
 It is wonderful for those who want a forum that is very low key, low pressure, to work up their courage to play other places in front of people, or to just have a place to practice and feel the joy of playing with others.
 It is certainly joyful!

 Any questions beyond what I have covered here, please do send me a line.
 Otherwise, join up, and hope to see you at our next jam!